ing-bank/scruid/docs/dql.md

 Scruid provides a rich Scala API for building queries using the fluent pattern.

 In order to use DQL, you have to import `ing.wbaa.druid.dql.DSL._` and thereafter build a query using the `DQL` query builder.
-The type of the query can be time-series, group-by, top-n, select, scan or search.
+The type of the query can be time-series, group-by, top-n, scan or search.

 For all any type of queries you can define the following: